Tadeusz Frymus, DVM, PhD

 In 2008–2009, he managed to adapt surgical endoscopy for use in veterinary medicine and started to perform gastropexy, cholecystectomy, thoracic duct clipping.

-Head of the Diagnostic Imaging Department, the Belyi Klyk veterinary clinic, Moscow
+Veterinary doctor, intern of the intensive and critical care unit, the Belyi Klyk veterinary clinic, Moscow

 Internal medicine veterinary specialist, the Diagnostic and Treatment Unit, the Belyi Klyk veterinary clinic.